Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

 ### Project Goal
 #### The goal of the project is to create a Task Manager todo list application website.
-Inspiration for the site came from the developer's task manager group who requested a place to store the tasks for their regular meetings.
-The developer's family also wanted a means to store, edit and delete their own tasks.
-The target user is someone:
 * who wants to store, edit and delete their own tasks in one place.

 ### User Stories